 How to Quick Release Instant Pot?

-- Once pressure cooking has completed, the Instant Pot will chime and will begin counting up the minutes (if in Keep Warm mode).
+- Once pressure cooking has been completed, the Instant Pot will chime and begin counting the minutes (if in Keep Warm mode).

 - Move the steam release valve from Seal to Vent position.
-A jet of steam will begin coming out from the steam release valve.
-Be very careful of the hot steam.
-Keep your hands and face away from the path of the steam!
+A jet of steam will begin coming out of the steam release valve.

 - Once all the steam is released, the float valve will drop down.